 Here we are talking about vegetables again!

-As mentioned above, vegetables are excellent sources of vitamins and minerals.
+As mentioned above, vegetables are excellent sources of vitamins and minerals to build stronger bones.
 Some of the most important vitamins and minerals for bone health include Vitamin D and K as well as the minerals magnesium and zinc.

-Playing an essential role in bone health, Vitamin K reduces calcium loss and helping minerals bind to the bones.
+Playing an essential role in stronger bone health, Vitamin K reduces calcium loss and helps minerals bind to the bones.

 Vitamin K-rich foods include green leafy vegetables, such as kale, spinach, turnip greens, collards, Swiss chard, mustard greens, parsley, romaine, green leaf lettuce, Brussels sprouts, broccoli, cauliflower, and cabbage.